Tinctures

 During the 17th century, it became in vogue to use Salt of Tartar (Potassium carbonate) to enhance extraction and fix the volatile oils.
 This is not necessary, but does make for a better extraction.

 Tinctures are stored in dark glass bottles to avoid degradation by light.
-They will normally stay effective for 5 years.
+They will normally stay effective for up to 5 years.